 - In the case of misbehaviour, an effective verbal reprimand showing a ‘no nonsense’ approach may be all that is needed.
 Be clear, calm, firm, not harsh or a put down.

-Finally – please note that the Age Manager(s) & Assistants are the only parents who move around with the athlete Age Group.
+Finally – please note that the Age Manager(s) & their team are the only parents who move around with the athlete Age Group.
 Other parents will be performing other duties or spectating at an appropriate distance if not performing a duty that week.
-The only persons permitted on the main oval (inside the picket fence) during competition are Club Officials, Age Managers/Assistants and Parent Helpers carrying out a duty on the Track.
+The only persons permitted on the main oval (inside the picket fence) during competition are Club Officials, Age Managers/their Assistants & Parent Helpers carrying out a duty on the Track.

-To apply for an Age Manager role (or for an Assistant), fill out the short questionnaire: Apply for Age Manager/Assistant Role
+To apply for the roles of Age Manager &/or Deputy Age Manager, fill out this short Application: Apply for Age Manager/Deputy Role

-Parents who are not filling the role of Age Manager/Assistant have many other opportunties to contribute and to fulfil their obligation to assist in the running of the Little Athletics program.
+Parents who are not filling the role of Age Manager have many other opportunities to contribute and to fulfil their obligation to assist in the running of the Little Athletics program.
+These roles are listed each week on our ‘Sign-up’ system.
 For more information see: Parent Helpers